GeveoAu/blog/_posts/2022-01-14-Image-Smoothing-Algorithms.md

 4. Gaussian Filter

 #### **Kernel**
-In image processing, a kernel, convolutional matrix, or mask is a small matrix of size 3 * 3 , 5 * 5 or etc. Which is can be used to perform operations such as filtering.
+In image processing, a kernel, convolutional matrix or mask is a small matrix of size 3 * 3, 5 * 5 or etc. Which is can be used to perform operations such as filtering.
 Following is a sample kernel.

 <img src="/img/hk_2_2021_12_16.png" height="140" width="160" />